WHO ARE THE FRIENDS?

-Gayle is the president of the Friends and the Membership chair.
-She maintains members’ contact information for member mailings and renewal notifications.
+Gayle is the president of the Friends.
 She retired from the aerospace industry, having worked as a secretary and in finance.
 A love of reading led her to volunteer with the Friends, and she likes giving our donated books a new home.

 Marcie is vice president of the Friends and chair of Lobby Sales; the large display on the first floor of the Katy Geissert Civic Center Library.
 During her 40 years in Los Angeles public schools, Marcie taught English and served as a high school counselor and administrator.
 Originally from Indiana, she moved to California for graduate school at Berkeley and fell in love with our beautiful state.
 Marcie loves being surrounded by books and people who love them.

 Cynthia is the Friends Secretary.
 She is a native Californian, born in Long Beach and attended local public schools and UCLA.
 Retired after 26 years with LAUSD working in Adult Education.
 An avid reader and a member of 2 book clubs led her to volunteer with the Friends.
 Being retired allows Cynthia to work with FOTL and enjoy time with family, especially grandchildren.

 Connie is the Treasurer of the Friends of the Library in Torrance.
 Her love of reading brought her to the FOTL for the opportunity to work with books and the other volunteers.
 She is a native Californian born in Torrance.
 Now retired, Connie previously worked in accounting and payroll.